ShenghuiXue/linux-command-cheat-sheet/README.md

     ```
   * You can rerun the history commands using "!+history_id"
     ```s
-    history // this list the hisotry commands with id !7 // run the command of id 7 in the history
+    history // this list the history commands with id !7 // run the command of id 7 in the history
     ```
   * You can use "Ctrl + r" to search history